Connect with others who understand.

 “Cultures are often done of inflamed areas to rule out primary or secondary bacterial infection or abscess,” Dr. Richmond explained.
 Bacterial infection or abscess is the most common misdiagnosis she sees.

-“Most patients are told for years that they have staph infections, which is the most common bacteria to cause abscesses in the skin.
+“Most patients are told for years they have staph infections, which is the most common bacteria to cause abscesses in the skin.
 All too often, HS is never discussed, and patients have never heard of this diagnosis despite years of recurrences,” she said.
 “While HS patients can develop secondary bacterial infections within their HS lesions, this is not the primary process.
 HS is a chronic inflammatory condition that will cause redness, swelling, and drainage in the absence of bacteria.”

-Dr. Richmond listed other diagnoses that HS can be mistaken for: “Some sexually transmitted diseases can be similar in the sense of either swollen lymph nodes or draining areas or ulcerations on the genitalia.
+Dr. Richmond listed other conditions that HS can be mistaken for: “Some sexually transmitted diseases can be similar in the sense of either swollen lymph nodes or draining areas or ulcerations on the genitalia.
 Those would be things like lymphogranuloma venereum, chancroid, syphilis, [or] herpes.”

 How Is Vulvar HS Treated?